Information security operations center: Process and procedures

 Processes and procedures within a SOC will clearly spell out roles and responsibilities as well as monitoring procedures.
 These processes include business, technology, operational and analytical processes.
 They lay out what steps are to be taken in the event of an alert or breach including escalation procedures, reporting procedures, and breach response procedures.

-CloudSOC
+Products

 A cloud security operations center (CloudSOC) may be set up to monitor cloud service use within an enterprise (and keep the Shadow IT problem under control), or parse and audit IT infrastructure and application logs via SIEM technologies and machine data platforms to provide alerts and details of suspicious activity.

-Smart SOC

-A Smart SOC (Security Operations Center) is a comprehensive, technology agnostic cybersecurity solution that utilizes leading-edge technology and tools, highly skilled and experienced human talent (composed of cyber intelligence gatherers, analysts, and security experts), and proactive cyberwarfare principles to prevent and neutralize threats against an organization’s digital infrastructure, assets, and data.
+Agentic SOC (or Autonomous SOC) is a term used to describe the growing number of SOC use cases, functions, processes and workflows that are being executed autonomously through AI Agents capable of reasoning, hypothesis generation, and decision-making across multiple data sources.
+These systems are designed to address challenges such as high alert volumes, false positives, and shortages of skilled personnel by enabling continuous, machine-speed security operations.